AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: Conclusion

 In this work, we presented \textbf{AceGRPO}, a reinforcement learning framework designed to bridge the gap between transient inference-time search and persistent policy internalization for long-horizon autonomous Machine Learning Engineering.
 To address the challenges of prohibitive feedback latency, AceGRPO reformulates the learning process as step-wise optimization over a dynamically evolving task distribution.
 By treating every intermediate execution as a potential curriculum entry and strictly prioritizing tasks within the agent's "Learning Zone" via the \textit{Learnability Potential} function, AceGRPO ensures that limited computational budgets are invested where gradient signals are most informative and prevents the dilution of the learning signal.

 Empirical results on MLE-Bench-Lite validate the efficacy of AceGRPO.
-Our Ace-30B model trained with AceGRPO achieves 100\% Valid Submission rate, 51.52\% medal rate and 0.7114 HumanRank score, outperforming all the large open-source LLMs.
-Crucially, AceGRPO enables a 30B model to exhibit optimization behaviors and final performance comparable to proprietary frontier LLMs like GPT-5.2 and Claude-4.5-Sonnet.
+Our Ace-30B trained with AceGRPO achieves 100\% Valid Submission, 51.52\% medal rate and 0.7114 HumanRank score, outperforming all the large open-source LLMs.
+Crucially, AceGRPO enables a 30B model to exhibit optimization behaviors and final performance comparable to proprietary frontier LLMs like GPT-5.2.
 Overall, AceGRPO paves the way for future research into efficiently training self-evolving agents capable of autonomous handling long-horizon task like Machine Learning Engineering.